AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 -->

 <h4> Example </h4>
 Here's an example of this in action.
-Observe the position of BC, BA and it's perpendicular as well as the values of sinA and sinA90:
+Observe the position of BC, BA and it's perpendicular as well as the values of sinA and sinA90.
+The assumed drawing order is clockwise starting from BA, going to BC:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">
 function setup() {
-  w = min(windowWidth, windowHeight)
+  w = min(windowWidth, windowHeight);
   createCanvas(w, w);
 }